alexdrydew/docs/en/toloka-kit/reference/toloka.client.collectors.AssignmentsAssessment.md

 This rule is helpful when you need to:
-- Resend rejected assignments for re-completion to other performers.
-If you rejected an assignment, you may want it to be completed by another performer instead of the one whose response you rejected.
+- Resend rejected assignments for re-completion to other Tolokers.
+If you rejected an assignment, you may want it to be completed by another Toloker instead of the one whose response you rejected.
 To do this, you can increase the overlap for this assignment only.
 This is especially helpful if you have the overlap value set to 1.
 - Save money on re-completing assignments that you have already accepted.
-If you reviewed and accepted an assignment, it may not make sense for other users to complete the same assignment.
+If you reviewed and accepted an assignment, it may not make sense for other Tolokers to complete the same assignment.
 To avoid this, you can reduce the overlap for accepted assignments only.

 Used with conditions: